worktheclock/replit.github.io/Teams/ReplGraderQuickstart.md

 run="wget https://replgrader.com/assets/grader-template.zip && unzip -o grader-template.zip && rm .replit"
 ```

-This will expand all the files needed to run the grading interface as well as an example assignment file that you can expand for your students.
+This will pull in all the files needed to run the grading interface as well as an example assignment file that you can expand for your students.

 ![](/images/teamsForEducation/replgrader-com-structure.png)